 During your Stay

-- Be considerate of the local community.
-Often, surrounding properties are occupied by permanent residents.
-Respecting late-night quiet hours and vehicle parking restrictions can make a stay a little more relaxing.
+- Remember to respect your neighbors.
+Often times, adjacent properties are occupied by permanent locals.
+Respecting late-night quiet hours and vehicle parking regulations can make a vacation a little more pleasant.

 - Ask a local.
-Local people can often point you in the right direction.
-Who better to ask where to get the best chicken wings, have a great night out, or the best spots for shopping?
+Local people are a good source of tips.
+Who better to ask where to get the best nachos, have a great night out, or the best places for shopping?

-- When everything is out, do a walk-through of the rental to be certain no property damage occurred in the course of your remain.
-If you can, do this walk-out review with the property owner present.
-If the property manager is not available, make sure that you take photos of the property to record its condition.
+- When everything is out, begin a walk-through of the rental home to verify no damage occurred during your stay.
+We suggest walking through with the property manager whenever you can (this may not be possible)..
+If the property manager is not available, make certain to take photos of the property to record its condition.

 Learn and Improve